mattdabit/landmarks/README.md

 <img src="images/loss_over_epoch.png"/>

 This is a compilation of all the deep learning models trained for 10 epochs.
-We see immediately that the a higher learning rate led to a stationary loss.
+We see immediately that the higher learning rate led to a static loss.
-Cosine Similarity loss did not have this problem which is interesting to note.
+Cosine Similarity loss did not have this problem, which is interesting to note.
-We also see that some models had a outlanding loss for their first epoch but quickly reached the 0-2 range.
+We also see that some models had an outlandish loss for their first epoch but quickly reached the 0-2 range.
 The Cosine Similarity loss was also more bumpy than the Contrastive loss.

 ### Retrain Fully Connected Layer